The Journeyman Project 1: Pegasus Prime

 - 300 % negative mentions

-Players find the grinding aspect of this version to be more tedious than the original, noting the inclusion of quick time events and additional elements at the end that contribute to the overall experience.
+Players find the grinding in this version to be more tedious compared to the original, noting the inclusion of quick time events and additional elements that extend the gameplay experience.

 “The grinding in this game feels excessively tedious compared to the original, with added quick time events that only serve to prolong the experience.”

-“I find the grinding mechanics to be frustratingly repetitive, making it hard to stay engaged with the game.”
+“I found the grinding mechanics to be frustratingly repetitive, making it hard to stay engaged with the game.”

 “The amount of grinding required to progress is overwhelming and detracts from the overall enjoyment of the game.”